Hugo Chavez’s childhood home burned by protesters in Venezuela: lawmaker

-Protesters set late President Hugo Chavez’s childhood home in western Venezuela on fire Monday afternoon, an opposition lawmaker said, as protests against the nation’s socialist government grew increasingly hostile.
+Protesters set fire to late President Hugo Chavez’s childhood home in western Venezuela on Monday, an opposition lawmaker said, as protests against the South American nation’s socialist government grew increasingly hostile.

+While demonstrators are decrying current President Nicolas Maduro for the country’s triple-digit inflation, rising crime and shortages of food and medicine, they have also destroyed at least five statues commemorating Chavez, Maduro’s mentor and the founder of Venezuela’s “Bolivarian revolution.”

-Demonstrators lit the house in the city of Barinas where Chavez spent his early years aflame along with several government buildings, including the regional office of the National Electoral Council, said Pedro Luis Castillo, a legislator who represents the area.
+Demonstrators lit the house in the city of Barinas where Chavez spent his early years aflame Monday afternoon along with several government buildings, including the regional office of the National Electoral Council, said Pedro Luis Castillo, a legislator who represents the area.

-The burnings capped a violent day in Barinas — known as the cradle of Chavez’s socialist revolution — during which protesters clashed with national guardsmen, businesses were shuttered and roads were blocked with fire-filled barricades.
+The burnings capped a violent day in Barinas — known as the cradle of Chavez’s revolution — during which protesters clashed with national guardsmen, businesses were shuttered and roads were blocked with fire-filled barricades.

 Nineteen-year-old Yorman Bervecia was shot and killed during a protest, according to the nation’s chief prosecutor.
 His death brings to at least 49 the number killed in nearly two months of anti-government protests demanding new elections.